plewis/plewis.github.io/phylogenetics/lab-bayes-traits.md

 > :thinking: Why choose 29?
 (Hint: the variance of a Uniform(0,100) distribution equals 100^2/12 and the variance of an Exponential(1/29) distribution equals 29^2)

 {% comment %}
-The variance of an Exponential(1/29) distribution is 29^2 = 841, which is similar to the variance of the Uniform(0,100) distribution, which is (100-0)^2/12 = 833.33.
-So we're choosing a prior with the same informativeness but which is not arbitrarily truncated at 100, just in case 100 turns out to be a bad choice.
+The variance of an Exponential(1/29) distribution is 29^2 = 841, which is similar to the variance of the Uniform(0,100) distribution, which is (100-0)^2/12 = 833.33, so we're choosing a prior with the same informativeness but which is not arbitrarily truncated at 100, just in case 100 turns out to be a bad choice.
 {% endcomment %}

-Also type the following to ask BayesTraits to perform a stepping-stone analysis:
+:large_blue_diamond: Also type the following to ask BayesTraits to perform a stepping-stone analysis:

     stones 100 10000

-Now run the analysis.
+:large_blue_diamond: Now type `run` to start the analysis.

 This will estimate 100 ratios to brook the gap between posterior and prior, using a sample size of 10000 for each "stone".

 Here is an example of the output stored in the file _pelly.txt.Log.txt_ after you type `run` to start the analysis: